 Contrary to its name, training bras aren’t doing any “training” per se.
 There is no boot camp or push-ups involved.
 Really, training bras are meant to cover-up or act as a barrier between your daughter’s growing breast buds and nipples and her T-shirts.

-“There is no medical or physiological reason to wear a training bra other than the social and psychological reasons,” said Brenda Kronborg, DO, a pediatrician with Banner Children's - Banner Health Clinic in Mesa, AZ.
+“There is no medical or physiological reason to wear a training bra other than the social and psychological reasons,” said Brenda Kronborg, DO, a pediatrician with Banner Children's.
 “Training bras are pretty much standard bras except for the trim as they don’t provide any support.
 They make the protruding nipple less visible but do nothing to ‘train’ the breast.”

 At what age do girls typically start wearing a training bra?

 Puberty can start as early as age 8 in girls—sometimes even earlier—and can last well into their teen years.
-This wide range in ages means girls will have varying stages of breast development.
-In this case, don’t let their age guide your decision but instead base it on the tell-tale signs, such as breast buds, and conversations you have with your daughter about her desire to start wearing one.
+This wide range in ages means tweens and teens will have varying stages of breast development.
+In this case, don’t let their age guide your decision but instead base it on the tell-tale signs, such as breast buds, and conversations you have with your daughter about her desire to start wearing bras.

 “As soon as the breasts start growing breast buds, small (sometimes very tender) bumps below the nipples, is typically when girls start wearing training bras,” said Dr. Kronborg.
 “Normally, by the time a girl can fill a B cup is when she’ll eventually require a standard bra.”